fml-fam/fmlr/README.md

-## Example
+## Example and Basic Usage

 Most operations occur via side effects.
 Some of the linear algebra functions can return objects as a matter of convenience, but generally you will need to initialize an object and apply functions/methods to it.
-This has performance advantages, but is very different from how things normally work in R.
+This can have performance advantages (primarily in avoiding copies), but is very different from how things normally work in R.

+Here's how we might compute the singular values of a matrix, for example:

 ```r
 suppressMessages(library(fmlr))